nchernys/nchernys/README.md

 ### Hi there 👋
-My name is Natalia, and I am a Full Stack web developer.
-I have always been passionate about web development.
-I remember the first time my father showed me some basic HTML tags and how I spent hours coding my first web pages.
-My passion for coding did not end there.
-During the pandemic, I decided to use my free time to learn coding.
-After teaching myself HTML5, CSS3, JavaScript, and finally the MERN stack, I completed several professional certificate programs in back end and full stack development, and I am currently pursuing a BS in Computer Science.
+My name is Natalia, and I’m a rising junior majoring in Software Engineering at Western Governors University.
+I’ve always been passionate about web development—an interest that began when my father introduced me to a few basic HTML tags.
+I spent hours experimenting with simple web pages, and that early exposure sparked a lasting passion for software development.
+During the pandemic, I made the most of my time by diving into HTML5, CSS3, JavaScript, and eventually the MERN stack.
+I went on to complete several professional certificate programs in back-end and full-stack development, which further reinforced my interest in the field and inspired me to pursue a BS in Computer Science.
 <!--
 **nchernys/nchernys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.